Do you need a full-sized spare for country travelling?

 Am I being overcautious and should I accept what appears to be the inevitable or is there a practical alternative.
 What do you think?

-ANSWER: When you’re comfortably sat behind your computer in a warm house with a glass of red in hand, and there’s nothing urgent to do then it’s very easy to economise and compromise.
+PRACTICAL MOTORING SAYS: When you’re comfortably sat behind your computer in a warm house with a glass of red in hand, and there’s nothing urgent to do then it’s very easy to economise and compromise.

 Now let me transport you to an evening about six months from now, when you’re driving in country NSW.
 The wipers are working hard against the horizontal rain.
-The headlights are just about adequate given the lack of moonlight, and of course there are no streetlights out there.
+The headlights are just about adequate given the lack of moonlight, and of course, there are no streetlights out there.
 Then, you feel the steering get a bit heavier.
 Was it just a small pothole?
 You want to reassure yourself it was, but there’s doubt.
 You feel it again, and then there’s a flap-flap-flap noise erasing the last of your hopes.
 You know what it is.

 At this point, you will want a time machine, or failing that, a full-sized spare tyre.